micro-os-plus/micro-test-plus-xpack/README.md

  `run_test_case(name, func)`, to prepare for variadic templates
 - v2.x: the C++ namespace was renamed from `os` to `micro_os_plus`;
 - v1.x: the code was extracted from the mono-repo µOS++ project.

+## Credits

+Many thanks to the [Boost UT](https://github.com/boost-ext/ut) project for the inspiration and major parts of the code.

 ## License